 You do need to plan in advance if you want to visit Studio Ghibli Museum as it is reservation only admittance.
 A certain amount of people can enter the museum at a time.
 The date and time must be reserved in advance.
 Due to popularity, we recommend you plan ahead as it is very popular with both Japanese and international tourists.

-Information about what you can see, admission cost, how to reserve tickets, location and how to get there can be found by going to this link.
-It is completely in English. http://www.ghibli-museum.jp/en/
+Information about what you can see, admission cost, how to reserve tickets, location and how to get there can be found in the website.

 One of the most famous theme parks in Japan is Tokyo Disneyland.
 It is a fun and exciting place to visit, but it can get costly with the admission fees, food, beverages, etc. So, this would be a great “special” event place to go with your children.